 - Quickly respond to his cries of hunger, fatigue, boredom, cold, or wet (0-3 months).

 - Gradually encourage any efforts at self-soothing once you have met all of the baby’s physical needs (3-6 months).

 - Use actions to communicate your dislike of certain normal but undesirable exploratory behaviors (such as biting while nursing, pinching or slapping).
 You can simply say, “Ouch!,” put him down somewhere safe, and then busy yourself with something in the same room (6-9 months).

 - When he attempts to touch things that are “off limits,” use a signal word (such as “stop”), gently remove him and then place him in front of an age appropriate toy.
 Repeat as often as necessary (8-12 months).

 - Use simple baby signs to help him find ways to communicate his needs and desires (up, down, help, more) (9-12 months).

-Regardless of age, your ultimate goal is to develop a positive, healthy relationship with your child.
+Regardless of age, your ultimate goal is to develop a positive, warm and healthy relationship with your child.
 It will provide the foundation upon which all future training and discipline will be built.
 Read to your baby, smile at your baby and play with him as often as possible.
 Consistency, security and predictability are some of the things that will communicate your love to him in a language he can understand.